MicheleDamian/prostate-gleason-dataset/README.md

 ![Class distribution](./class_dist.png)

-My hope is to help improving ML-based prostate-cancer assessment by providing a novel patch labelled dataset.
+My hope is to help improving ML-based prostate-cancer assessment by providing a novel patch labeled dataset.

 Current computational pathology is usually based on labels of whole slide images of biopsies where the labels are ISUP grades or Gleason composite scores.
-These labels tend to be noisy and non-informative at the cellular/glandular level, for they provide information derived from large, non-contigous and non-omogeneous (w.r.t. the cellular/glandular visual properties of the cancer) areas of the biopsies.
+These labels tend to be noisy and non-informative at the cellular and/or glandular level, for they provide information derived from large, non-contigous and non-omogeneous (w.r.t. the cellular/glandular visual properties of the cancer) areas of the biopsies.

-Tipically, modelling this data for predicting the ISUP grade/Gleason score involves 2 steps:
+Tipically, modelling this data for predicting the ISUP grade or Gleason score involves 2 steps:

-1. finding a relationship between the given whole-slide label and the visual properties of the cancer at the cellular/glandular level;
+1. finding a relationship between the given (whole-slide) label and the visual properties of the cancer;
-2. tranforming this low-level properties back into a whole-slide prediction.
+2. tranforming this low level properties back into a whole-slide prediction.

-The *Prostate Gleason Dataset* brings mainly 2 contributions:
+The *Prostate Gleason Dataset* brings mainly **two contributions**:

-1. aims to easy the computational burden on step 1) by providing finer grained labels;
+1. aims to easy the computational burden on step 1) by providing *finer-grained labels*;
-2. provides information that can be used for transfer learning to other computational pathology problems.
+2. provides information that can be used for *transfer learning* to other computational pathology problems.

 ## Parent Dataset Overview

 ---

-10616 whole-slide images of H&E-stained biopsies.
+10616 whole-slide images of **H&E-stained biopsies**.
 The images where collected from different scanners at the Radboud University Medical Center and Karolinska Institute.
 The former institution used a 3DHistech Pannoramic Flash II 250 scanner at 20x magnification and stored the final image at a pixel resolution of 0.48μm.
 The later used a Hamamatsu C9600-12 scanner and a Aperio ScanScope AT2 scanner, obtaining a pixel resolution of 0.45202μm and 0.5032μm respectively.
 The smallest image in the dataset has an area of 2304x4352 pixels and the largest is 55296x73728 pixels.

 Part of the images were obtained from slices of the same biopsy and therefore they belong to the same patient.